-This committee works with the lead pastor and other staff so that the staff can work effectively in managing the ministry of the congregation for making disciples of Jesus Christ for the transformation of the world.
-An effective committee will fulfill legal and ethical responsibilities related to staff.
+An effective committee builds a strong positive relationship between staff and congregation so that the congregation makes disciples of Jesus Christ for the transformation of the world.
+This committee will work with the lead pastor and other staff to fulfill legal and ethical responsibilities related to staff.

-Experience, Skills: Committee members should be diverse in age, experience, and interests in order to bring all ministry opportunities of the congregation to the attention of the staff.
+Individuals on this committee should have one or more of these spiritual gifts: exhortation (encouragement), wisdom, discernment, administration, shepherding, helping, servanthood, and leadership.
+This committee should be diverse in age, experience, and interests, bringing all interests of the ministry to the attention of the staff.
 Some experience in human relations, personnel management, and communications is helpful.
-These individuals must listen well to both staff and people of all ages in the congregation while keeping a focus on the mission of the church.
-These leaders must be able to maintain confidentiality.
+These individuals must listen well to both staff and people of all ages in the congregation, while keeping a focus on the mission of the church.
+This committee must be able to maintain confidentiality.

-Through the year, this leader maintains a healthy and growing personal spiritual life and leads the PPRC committee members to do the same.
-The committee shall engage in biblical and theological reflection about the mission of the church.
-The chairperson, along with the pastor and others, has primary responsibility for the appointed and paid staff who lead the vision and mission of the church.
-This leader is the congregation’s primary connection with the district superintendent and bishop related to the appointed leadership of the congregation.
-This individual leads the PPRC committee by preparing and communicating the agenda for meetings, leading the meetings, following up actions by assigning responsibility for implementation.
-This person should become familiar with United Methodist resources and organization.
+The chair is the congregation’s primary connection with the district superintendent and bishop related to the appointed leadership of the congregation.
+This individual leads the committee by preparing and communicating the agenda for meetings, leading the meetings, and following up on actions by assigning responsibility for implementation.
+This person should become familiar with United Methodist resources and organizations.

 Responsibilities of the Committee